cos316/COS316-Public/assignments/assignment0/README.md

   I'm connected to the virtual machine**

-  This is a [known issue](https://github.com/Maximus5/ConEmu/issues/1625) that happens especially when trying to use a terminal application like Emacs or vim.
+  This is a [known issue](https://github.com/Maximus5/ConEmu/issues/1625) that is especially pronounced when trying to use a terminal application like Emacs or vim.
   The root cause is an incompatibility between the Windows OpenSSH implementation (which is likely preinstalled on your machine) and the ConEmu software underlying Cmder.
 You will have to uninstall Windows' version of OpenSSH by following